 3. SANITARY AND DRAINAGE SYSTEMS

-- It should be well designed, executed, operated, and maintained according to the national standards.
+- It should be well designed, executed, operated, and maintained according to national standards.
 And as per the provisions of the local municipal authority.

 - It should be leak-proof while crossing the potable water supply system.